 Once you have added a Geofencing area, you can apply it to a profile and combine it with other payloads to create more robust profiles.

-If a user manually disables location services on their iOS device, Workspace ONE UEM can no longer collect location updates.
-Workspace ONE UEM considers the device to be in the location where services were disabled.
+If a user manually deactivates location services on their iOS device, Workspace ONE UEM can no longer collect location updates.
+Workspace ONE UEM considers the device to be in the location where services were deactivated.

 Select Install only on devices inside selected areas on the General tab.
-If this checkbox is disabled, select the Add Version button.
+If this check box is deactivated, select the Add Version button.
 Making a new version means republishing the profile.

 An Assigned Geofence Areas box displays.
 If no Geofence Area has been defined, the menu directs you back to the Geofence Area creation menu.